mshuber1981/JavaScript/README.md

 ![Certificate of completion](/Media/JScert.jpg)

-Learn Javascript by building many interesting projects.
+Learn JavaScript by building many interesting projects.

 By <a href="https://github.com/john-smilga">John Smilga</a>